 People looking for the right Water Purification System often ask me, "What’s the difference between RO and DI water purification technologies?"

 Here's the short answer: RO and DI filters use different physical reactions to clean water.
 Reverse Osmosis (RO) is often used to partially clean-up tap water to make it roughly 90% to 99% pure.
 Deionization (DI) filters exchange positive hydrogen and negative hydroxyl molecules for positive and negative contaminant molecules in water.
 DI filtering and other processes are sometimes referred to as "water polishing."

 To answer the question more specifically, the individual technologies need to be understood.

 Reverse Osmosis (RO) is the opposite of a natural process simply called osmosis.
 Osmosis is the movement of water molecules across a semipermeable membrane.
-The process naturally moves water from a low ion concentration to a higher ion concentration across a semipermeable membrane.
+The process naturally moves water from a low ion concentration to a higher ion concentration across a semipermeable membrane to create reverse osmosis water.
 This natural process is used by our bodies to get water to our individual cells.

 By applying pressure to the more concentrated (dirtier) side of a semipermeable membrane, water molecules are pushed back across the membrane to the less concentrated (cleaner) side, resulting in more purified water.
 This process is called Reverse Osmosis and can typically remove 90-99% of most contaminants.
 It is not perfect, but is a very cost effective technology; the RO Membrane can last for years if used properly.
 Reverse Osmosis is often used to partially clean-up tap water before any other purification technology is used to remove the remaining 1-10% of contaminants.